TBear79/rabbit-chatter/README.md

 #Release notes

+* 1.1.3 - Fixed problem when using virtual host.
+You no longer have to send a forward slash along with the virtual host.
-* 1.1.1 - Added a routing key so it's possible to send messages to a specific queue of a exchange
+* 1.1.2 - Added a routing key so it's possible to send messages to a specific queue of a exchange
 * 1.1.0 - Moved the callback that is send to the chat-function so that it now is called with the channel as parameter
 * 1.0.5 - Removed dependency for util
 * 1.0.4 - Updated license type to MIT